cutting-room-floor/markers.js/API.md

 new layer into which markers can be placed and which can be added to a Modest Maps map with `.addLayer()`

+### markers.named([value])

+Set the name of this markers layer.
+The argument, if given, must be a string.
+If no argument is given, returns the current name of the layer.
+Names are useful for finding and interacting with layers in a map.
+The default name of a markers layer is 'markers'.

 ### markers.factory([value])

 Defines a new factory function, and if the layer already has points added to it,